haltu/muuri/README.md

 ### grid.add( elements, [options] )

 Add new items by providing the elements you wish to add to the grid and optionally provide the index where you want the items to be inserted into.
-All elements that are not already children of the container element will be automatically appended to the container element.
+All elements that are not already children of the grid element will be automatically appended to the grid element.
 If an element has it's CSS display property set to none it will be marked as *inactive* during the initiation process.
 As long as the item is *inactive* it will not be part of the layout, but it will retain it's index.
 You can activate items at any point with `grid.show()` method.
 This method will automatically call `grid.layout()` if one or more of the added elements are visible.
 If only hidden items are added no layout will be called.
 All the new visible items are positioned without animation during their first layout.

 **Parameters**